Hlanden/MatchDJ/README.md

 This will add the song to the current playlist.
 You will then see that the current playlist is unsaved.
 Press "Save As" to save the playlist.

 ### Loading playlist
-YOu can load premade playlists pressing the "Browse..." button.
+You can load premade playlists pressing the "Browse..." button.

+**An example playlist is added in the download folder**, and you can edit this as you like (or make your own).

 ### Using the app
 * Goal: Whis will play a song for 10 seconds ramping the sound up in the start and down in the end